-- Product School offers a wealth of industry knowledge and experience from its events, blog, books, podcast, and its associated online communities.
-The organization is a complete product management ecosystem.
+- Product School offers a wealth of industry knowledge and experience from its events, blog, books, podcasts, and associated online communities.
+As a result, the organization is a complete product management ecosystem.

 - Product School’s course instructors work at recognized product-led companies like Google, Spotify, and Netflix, so they have up-to-date information and hands-on experience working in product management.